 An allergic reaction happens when the immune system responds in an exaggerated way to certain substances in the body.
 These substances are known as allergens.
 The immune system helps to protect and defend the body against foreign agents, but sometimes it reacts in an exaggerated way to certain substances or things that we would consider safe.

 The natural remedies in this article are taken from Ayurvedic medicine.
 They can be a good adjuvant to the treatment prescribed by the doctor — as long as they authorize it.
 Furthermore, they don’t exempt you from visiting a professional or following their advice.
 Thus, always use them with caution and within the framework of a healthy and coherent lifestyle.

-We should bear in mind also that there are several types of allergies, and that each of these should be treated individually.
+There are several types of allergies, and that each of these should be treated individually.
 For this reason, we recommend you consult a doctor as only they’ll be able to diagnose you and prescribe the most appropriate treatment.

 It’s famous for its great expectorant properties.
-Across America, as well as other regions of the world, it’s common for people to boil and inhale the leaves to alleviate their allergies and colds.
+Across America, as well as other regions of the world, it’s common for people to boil and inhale the leaves to alleviate their allergies and colds, according to various studies.

 2. Apple cider vinegar

-Additionally, you can use lemon juice and its peel, add a little water and sprinkle on surfaces it at home to disinfect the environment.
-What’s more, its essential oil can kill bacteria and eliminate allergy triggers in the air.
-As a result, you get all the benefits, both from the juice and the concentrate extracted from the skin (oil).
+You can use lemon juice and its peel, just add some water to it and spray it at home to disinfect the environment.
+Its essential oil can kill bacteria and eliminates airborne allergy triggers.

 4. Basil oil